masolimano/maneage/README.md

      ```shell
      cd ..
-     rm -rf docker
+     rm -rf docker-tmp
      ```

- 6. Put the following contents into a newly created plain-text file called `docker-run`, while setting the initial variables based on your system (the `software_dir` and `data_dir` can point to empty directories: if you don't already have the necessary software or data, they will/should be downloaded automatically).
+ 6. Put the following contents into a newly created plain-text file called `docker-run`, while setting the mandatory variables based on your system.
+The name `docker-run` is already inside Maneage's `.gitignore` file, so you don't have to worry about mistakenly commiting this file (which contains private information: directories in this computer).

      ```
      #!/bin/sh
+     #
-     # Create Docker container from existing image.
-This script be run in the
+     # Create a Docker container from an existing image of the built
+     # software environment, but with the source, data and build (analysis)
+     # directories directly within the host file system.
+This script should
-     # top project source directory (that has 'README.md' and 'paper.tex').
-If
+     # be run in the top project source directory (that has 'README.md' and
-     # not, replace the '$(pwd)' with the project source directory.
+     # 'paper.tex').
+If not, replace the '$(pwd)' part with the project
+     # source directory.

+     # MANDATORY: Name of Docker container
      docker_name=MANEAGEBASE

-     data_dir=/PATH/TO/DATA/DIRECTORY
-     analysis_dir=/PATH/TO/ANALYSIS/DIRECTORY
-     software_dir=/PATH/TO/SOFTWARE/DIRECTORY
+     # MANDATORY: Location of "build" directory on this system (to host the
+     # 'analysis' sub-directory for output data products and possibly others).
+     build_dir=/PATH/TO/THIS/PROJECT/S/BUILD/DIR

+     # OPTIONAL: Location of project's input data in this system.
+If not
+     # present, a 'data' directory under the build directory will be created.
+     data_dir=/PATH/TO/THIS/PROJECT/S/DATA/DIR

+     # OPTIONAL: Location of software tarballs to use in building Maneage's
+     # internal software environment.
+     software_dir=/PATH/TO/SOFTWARE/TARBALL/DIR

+     # Internal proceessing
+     # --------------------
+     #
+     # Sanity check: Make sure that the build directory actually exists.
+     if ! [ -d $build_dir ]; then
+         echo "ERROR: '$build_dir' doesn't exist"; exit 1;
+     fi

+     # If the host operating system has '/dev/shm', then give Docker access
+     # to it also for improved speed in some scenarios (like configuration).
+     if [ -d /dev/shm ]; then shmopt="-v /dev/shm:/dev/shm";
+     else                     shmopt=""; fi

+     # If the 'analysis' and 'data' directories (that are mounted), don't exist,
+     # then create them (otherwise Docker will create them as 'root' before
+     # creating the container, and we won't have permission to write in them.
+     analysis_dir="$build_dir"/analysis
+     if ! [ -d $analysis_dir ]; then mkdir $analysis_dir; fi

+     # If the data or software directories don't exist, put them in the build
+     # directory (they will remain empty, but this helps in simplifiying the
+     # mounting command!).
+     if ! [ -d $data_dir ]; then
+         data_dir="$build_dir"/data
+         if ! [ -d $data_dir ]; then mkdir $data_dir; fi
+     fi
+     if ! [ -d $software_dir ]; then
+         software_dir="$build_dir"/tarballs-software
+         if ! [ -d $software_dir ]; then mkdir $software_dir; fi
+     fi

+     # Run the Docker image while setting up the directories.
-     sudo docker run -v $(pwd):/home/maneager/source \
+     sudo docker run -v "$software_dir":/home/maneager/tarballs-software \
-                     -v $analysis_dir:/home/maneager/build/analysis \
+                     -v "$analysis_dir":/home/maneager/build/analysis \
-                     -v $software_dir:/home/maneager/software \
+                     -v "$data_dir":/home/maneager/data \
-                     -v $data_dir:/home/maneager/data \
+                     -v "$(pwd)":/home/maneager/source \
-                     -it $docker_name
+                     $shmopt -it $docker_name
      ```

- 7. Make the `docker-run` script executable and **put its name in your `.gitignore`**.
-It is important that this file doesn't go into your project's history because it contains directory names only for this particular system (you can always recreate it and update the directory values for another system, by looking at this `README.md` and copy-pasting).
-If you use the standard `docker-run` name for this tiny script, it is already included in Maneage's `.gitignore`, so you don't need to re-insert it there.
+ 7. Make the `docker-run` script executable.

      ```shell
-     chmod docker-run
+     chmod +x docker-run
-     emacs .gitignore
      ```

  8. You can now start the Docker image by executing your newly added